Back to 3DGeo Acquisition Page

 Federal agencies, state and local governments, tribes, academic institutions and the private sector are eligible to submit proposals through the BAA process.

-Applicants may contribute funds toward a USGS lidar data acquisition activity or they may request 3DEP funds toward a lidar data acquisition activity where the requesting partner is the acquiring authority
+Applicants may contribute funds toward 3DEP lidar data acquisition activity managed by the USGS (Geospatial Products and Services Contracts, GPSC) or they may request 3DEP funds toward a lidar data acquisition activity where the requesting partner is the acquiring authority (Cooperative Agreement).

 Return to 3D Geomatics Committee page